 WeCAHN Beef Network

-Membership of the WeCAHN expert beef network includes 4 beef cow-calf veterinary practitioners, 1 feedlot practitioner, laboratory diagnosticians, veterinary college researchers, provincial ministry staff including veterinary epidemiologists, and representatives from the Canadian Cow-Calf Surveillance Network (C3SN) and the Canadian Integrated Program for Antimicrobial Resistance Surveillance (CIPARS) feedlot program.
+Membership of the WeCAHN expert beef network includes beef cow-calf veterinary practitioners, laboratory diagnosticians, veterinary college researchers, provincial ministry staff including veterinary epidemiologists, and representatives from the Canadian Cow-Calf Surveillance Health Enhancement and Productivity Network and the Canadian Integrated Program for Antimicrobial Resistance Surveillance (CIPARS) feedlot program.

 What's new